 Section A: Claimant's Deta ails

 (i) Full Name

 (ii) NRIC / Passport No

 (iii) Date of Report

-Section B: Background His story
+Section B: Background Hi story

 (i) The Claimant's injuries v vere sustained on/ (dd/mm/yyyy) through a:

-noad traffic accident workplace accident Others i.e.
+noad traffic accident workplace accident Others i.e

-accident and manner/mechanism of injuries (where possible): e source(s) of the information e.g. Claimant's, eyewitness's account(s), police, accident report(s), clinical
+(ii) Brief description of the a (Please state the dates seen and the notes etc, where applicable) accident and manner/mechanism of injuries (where possible): e source(s) of the information e.g. Claimant's, eyewitness's account(s), police, accident report(s), clinical

-(iii) Symptoms reported by t he Claimant immediately after the accident:

-nother person on behalf of the Claimant, please state by whom)
+the Claimant immediately after the accident: another person on behalf of the Claimant, please state by whom)

 (a)

 (b)

 (c)

-lical Condition On Physical Examination
+Section C: Claimant's Med lical Condition On Physical Examination

-(i) On examination, the obset (Each injury to be described with so ervations were: ite, type and functional impact, even if normal.
+(i) On examination, the obset (Each injury to be described with s ervations were: ite, type and functional impact, even if normal.
 Number each injury separately.)

-(a)

 (b)

 (c)

 (ii) Results of relevant inves tigations carried out:

 (iii) My diagnosis(es) of the Claimant's injuries:

 (a)

 (b)

 (c)

 (iv) Treatments administered on the Claimant are as follows: (Including types of medication prescribed and procedures carried out)

 (a)

 (b)

 (c)

 (v) The Claimant was given:

 days of medical / hospitalisation leave from to

 days leave for light duty from to

 [SECTION D SHOULD ONLY BE COMPLETED BY SPECIALISTS, IF AVAILABLE]

 Section D: Prognosis / Outcomes, if known

 (Include opinion on whether the Claimant requires future treatment and if so, what kind)

 I would recommend the Claimant to:

 Return for follow up on/ (dd/mm/yy)

 Obtain a further medical report from a specialist medical practitioner of a different discipline i.e For the following reason(s):

 Section E: Whether injuries sustained are consistent with the mechanism of assault / injury as described by the Claimant

 (include other concluding remark, if any)

 Section F: Details of Registered Medical Practitioner Completing The Form

+Section F. Details of Registered Medical Fractitioner Completing The Form

 Name

 Qualifications

 Appointment

-Haspital / Dapartment / Medical Clinic

-Hospital / Department / Medical Clinic
+Hospital / Department /Medical Clinic

 Signature Date: